-The Spanish Constitutional Court declared the "declaration of aptitude" unconstitutional and annulled this legislative provision in the terms that was regulated.
+The Spanish Constitutional Court declared the "declaration of aptitude" unconstitutional and annulled this legislative provision.
 This declaration of unconstitutionality was framed under national law, without considering any references to the Charter or the Convention.
-The grounds for the unconstitutionality were based exclusively under national constitutional law.
+The grounds for the unconstitutionality were based exclusively on national constitutional law.

-In this context, the Spanish Constitutional Court found the regulation of the "declaration of aptitude" against the principle of legal certainty (article 9.3 of the Spanish Constitution).
+In this context, the Spanish Constitutional Court found that the regulation of the "declaration of aptitude" clashed with the principle of legal certainty (article 9(3) of the Spanish Constitution).
 The legislator used an ambiguous term, without any clarification or criteria and, therefore, it was not possible to know the meaning of the "aptitude" required for the reintegration to the judicial functions.
-The Spanish Constitutional Court argued that it was possible to establish a requisite such that, but it was necessary to frame by the legislator itself the meaning, the criteria or the boundaries of this "declaration of aptitude" in order to comply with the principle of legal certainty.
-In that regard, the decisionmaker, that is, the CGPJ which was in charge of deciding if the judge was

-"fit" or not for the reintegration, had too much discretion.
+The Spanish Constitutional Court argued that it was possible to establish such a requirement, but the legislator had to clarify the meaning, the criteria or the boundaries of this "declaration of aptitude" in order to comply with the principle of legal certainty.
+In that regard, the decisionmaker, that is, the CGPJ which was in charge of deciding if the judge was "fit" or not for reintegration, had too much discretion.
 The Spanish Constitutional Court required more legislative precision for complying with the principle of legal certainty.

 Moreover, the legislator did not establish the consequences of a denial of this "declaration of aptitude".
-In case of denial, the suspended judge who already served the disciplinary sanction did not know whether can be reintegrated to the judicial career or, in any case, the next step or action to be done.
-In words of the Spanish Constitutional Court, the denial led the judge to a "legal limbo" which was incompatible with the principle of legal certainty.
+In case of denial, the suspended judge who had already served the disciplinary sanction did not know whether he/she could be reintegrated to the judicial career or, in any case, the next step or action to be taken.
+In the words of the Spanish Constitutional Court, the denial led the judge to a "legal limbo" which was incompatible with the principle of legal certainty.